 For professions that require licensure or certification, it may be necessary to pass an exam in order to get a license to work.
 States may require that students complete an accredited program in order to take the exam.
 Employers often prefer that students have graduated from an accredited as opposed to non-accredited program.

 There are different types of accreditation that can impact students’ decisions about where to study:

 Refers to the status given to the entire school or university.
 While an institution may be accredited, a particular program offered by that institution may not be.

 Refers to the status of a program offered within a university.
 Specialized and professional accreditors (also known as programmatic) focus on measures of student learning or competence that are fundamental to the discipline or profession.

 Questions Students Should Ask the Institution or Program

 If your program is not accredited, will I be able to work in this or any other state after I graduate?
 (You may want to verify the individual state requirements for the profession you are considering.)

 Is there a required exam or certification to practice in this field?
 If so, does graduating from your program mean I can take this exam or be eligible for certification?

-How important is accreditation to the employers in my chosen field?
+How important is program accreditation to the employers in my chosen field?

-Does the program's accreditation make me eligible for federal student aid?
+Does this program’s accreditation make me eligible for federal student aid?